seamusabshere/upsert/README.md

 Make sure you're upserting against either primary key columns or columns with UNIQUE indexes or both.

-### Columns are set based on the first row you pass
+### For MySQL, columns are set based on the first row you pass

-What if you pass the same columns in a different order?

-Currently, the first row you pass in determines the columns that will be used.
+Currently, on MySQL, the first row you pass in determines the columns that will be used for all future upserts using the same Upsert object.
 That's useful for mass importing of many rows with the same columns, but is surprising if you're trying to use a single `Upsert` object to add arbitrary data.
 For example, this won't work:

     Upsert.batch(Pet.connection, Pet.table_name) do |upsert|
       upsert.row({:name => 'Jerry'}, :breed => 'beagle')